 “Once you bring life into the world, you must protect it.
 We protect it by changing the world.”
+Elie Wiesel

 We live in challenging times, especially when it comes to the health of our children.

 When I was little, I suffered terribly from severe anxiety and depression.
 The treatment for me back then was Prozac.
 It helped for a while, but over time, the side-effects made me feel worse.
-Then, at seventeen, I tried Zoloft and it made me so hyper I couldn’t sleep at night.
+Then, at 17, I tried Zoloft and it made me so hyper I couldn’t sleep at night.

 My doctor’s response when I told her I couldn’t function: “No problem!
 I’ll just prescribe a sleep-aid for you.”

-Deep down I knew I didn’t want to live my life dictated by drugs (and I dropped her after that conversation), but I’d suffer for another 15 years before finally figuring out the role my family’s epigenetics (high copper, undermethylation) played in my biochemical make-up.
+Deep down I knew I didn’t want to live my life dictated by drugs (and I dropped her after that conversation), but I’d suffer for another 15 years before finally figuring out the role my family’s chemistry (high copper, undermethylation) played in my biochemical make-up.

 Today, we have so much more knowledge thanks to the evidence-based research and practice of Drs.
 William Walsh and Albert Mensah.
 Without them, I wouldn’t be able to help my young patients who suffer as I once did.

 Mainstream medicine is slow to embrace and acknowledge the effectiveness of advanced nutrient therapy (vitamins, minerals, and amino acids), but the high percentage (over 85%) of positive patient outcome results speaks for itself.